Do You Need EDI for FSMA 204? How EDI 856 ASNs Support Food Traceability

 Cloud-based EDI platforms simplify traceability compliance by automating document exchange and storing transaction records in a centralized system.

-1. Automated document exchange
+1. Automated Document Exchange

-2. Centralized record storage
+2. Centralized Record Storage

 Cloud EDI systems maintain searchable archives of transaction records, making it easier to retrieve traceability data when responding to regulatory requests.
+Instead of searching through multiple systems or file folders, companies can quickly locate specific shipments by lot number, date or trading partner.

-4. ERP system integration
+4. ERP System Integration

 Many EDI platforms integrate directly with enterprise systems such as: